Signed, Sealed, Delivered I'm Yours

 "Signed, Sealed, Delivered (I'm Yours)" is a song by American musician Stevie Wonder.
-It was written by Wonder along with Lee Garrett, Syreeta Wright, and Lula Mae Hardaway for his twelfth studio album Signed, Sealed & Delivered (1970), with production overseen by the singer.
+It was written by Wonder along with Lee Garrett, Syreeta Wright, and Lula Mae Hardaway for his twelfth studio album, Signed, Sealed & Delivered (1970), with production overseen by the singer.
 The song was released in June 1970 as a single on Motown's Tamla label.
 It spent six weeks at number one on the US R&B chart and peaked at number three on the US Billboard Hot 100 chart.

 Background

 The song was a series of firsts for the 20-year-old Wonder: "Signed, Sealed, Delivered (I'm Yours)" was the first single Wonder produced on his own, and was also the first to feature his female backup singing group composed of Lynda Tucker Laurence (who went on to become a member of the Supremes), Syreeta Wright (who also co-wrote the song and later married Wonder), and Venetta Fields.
 "Signed, Sealed, Delivered I'm Yours" was arranged by Paul Riser and features an electric sitar played by Eddie "Chank" Willis.
 In the lyrics, the singer has left his girlfriend but realizes it was a mistake.
 "I've done a lot of foolish things that I really didn't mean."
-Now he has returned, making the commitment that he's back, similar to a special delivery package from the post office, "signed, sealed, delivered, I'm yours."
+Now he has returned, making the commitment that he is back, similar to a special delivery package from the post office, "signed, sealed, delivered, I'm yours."